sudpaul/best_practices-/README.md

 # About

-A set of python scripts that you use on a frequent basis to make your daily work more effective.
+A set of python scripts that anyone can use on a frequent basis to make  work more effective.
 However, the number of python scripts grow with time it becomes diffcult to manage.
-This repo will discuss some best practices to manage your python code base so that code base can sustain and maintain it over the years.
+This repo is implementation of some best practices to manage  python code base so that code base can sustain and maintain it over the years.

 ## General guidlines